Below are a list of known issues with Canvas. Click on the item below to view more details regarding the issue and suggested fixes/workarounds:

 Canvas dashboard is blank & navigational menu items are not displaying

-Browser Impacted: Safari (versions older than 10 or 11)
+Browser Impacted: Safari (versions older than supported versions)

 Issue: Course cards are not displaying on the dashboard and there are no navigational menu icons on the left